SMU-Quantum/sg-jp-workshop/README.md

 This repository contains the tutorial material for the [Japan–Singapore Workshop on Applied Quantum Optimisation](https://a-star-engagementportal.glueup.com/event/japan-singapore-workshop-on-applied-quantum-optimisation-182741/), part of Tohoku University's [Quantum Infinity for You (QI4U) in Singapore](https://altema.is.tohoku.ac.jp/expo/singapore/en/) programme.

-The workshop takes place in Singapore from **25–27 August 2026**.
 It combines lectures, hands-on tutorials, real quantum-hardware demonstrations, industry-inspired optimisation problems, and collaborative project work.
 The workshop is designed to connect participants from Singapore and Japan with practical quantum computing, artificial intelligence, and optimisation.

 ## Workshop context